ElGonan/carssification_AI/README.md

 Eureka!
 I managed to improve the model basically by doing the things the way they are supposed to be done.
 The first issue was the Normalization, the 0-1 normalization, as mentioned, needs to be different.
-And keras has an import that makes the calculation for me called "preprocess input".
+And keras has an import that makes the calculation for me called "preprocess input"[7].
 After that, instead of using Flatten on the model, I decided to use GlobalAveragePooling, which instead of flattening in 3 channels, makes an average to only 1 channel.
 This is better because its easier on the processor or GPU and it's still pretty